 Initial Coordination

-oTraining Area: Checking in with kitchen staff for catering timings and greeting visitors or prospective members.
+oTraining Topics: Checking in with kitchen staff for catering timings and greeting visitors or prospective members.

 oRationale: To integrate the day's racing with club social activities and maintain a welcoming environment.

-Training moves to visual signalling and establishing a safe environment for the day.
+Training here moves to visual signalling and establishing a safe environment for the day.

 (Timeline: 60-90 Minutes Before Start)